Kuri-su/KBlog/articles/draft/nce2_lesson_note_koolearn_a_part.md

           * → What would you do if you won a lot of money?
           * → He would enjoy this if he were present(adj. 出席的).
           * → I am not you, so I can't make the decision.
-            * → If I were you, Icould make the decision.
+            * → If I were you, I could make the decision.
           * → You make the arrangements, so it will save us a lot of trouble.
             * → If you didn't make the arrangements it wouldn't save a lot of trouble.
           * → If I could rearrange the alphabet, I would put you I together.